 A well-planned system of infrastructure facilities is the primary prerequisite for development.
 On the international level, there is a pressing need for professionals capable of directing the conception, planning and construction of necessary infrastructure facilities for transport, water and waste management at the urban as well as the regional level of integrating economic, social, ecological and management requirements.
 With the Master’s Program Infrastructure Planning (MIP), the University of Stuttgart has been offering this practice-oriented and internationally acclaimed Master’s program since 1983.

-Faculty members of 12 different institutes and experienced practitioners offer their knowledge to a limited number of 35–40 students per course.
+Faculty members of twelve different institutes and experienced practitioners offer their knowledge to a limited number of 35–40 students per course.
 Emphasis is placed on an interdisciplinary approach to planning, which is essential for modern infrastructure planning and international cooperation.

-Required is a Bachelor's degree in Architecture, Civil Engineering, Urban or Regional Planning, or related fields.
+Required is a bachelor's degree in Architecture, Civil Engineering, Urban or Regional Planning, or related fields.
 Professional experience in one of this fields is appreciated.
 Excellent English is required.
 Students should be interested in an interdisciplinary approach to spatial planning and should be willing to acquire intercultural experiences.

 The Master’s Program Infrastructure Planning focuses on an integrated approach to planning.
 Civil engineers, architects and urban planners as well as graduates from related fields of study who wish to gain insight into infrastructure planning in a broad, integrated context and who want to prepare for international and complex planning tasks.